 Every five years, the U.S. departments of Agriculture (USDA) and Health and Human Services (HHS) release a joint report detailing nutritional guidelines for the general public.
-A big change you’ll see in the new 2015-2020 Dietary Guidelines is a focus on the overall eating pattern, rather than on individual dietary components such as food groups and nutrients.
+A big change you’ll see in the new guidelines is a focus on the overall eating pattern, rather than on individual dietary components such as food groups and nutrients.

 The new version of Dietary Guidelines presents three different examples of healthy eating patterns: